-- play sessions for children who attend our 'Penguins' nursery class. - 'stay and play' sessions for all parents and children who are starting school in the September (dependent on Covid19 restrictions) - home visits from Foundation staff (optional) - nursery visits from Foundation staff. - Assessment data is transferred from all nurseries to our Foundation Stage team. - multi agency meetings to support the transition of children with additional needs.
+- play sessions for children who attend our 'Penguins' nursery class. - 'stay and play' sessions for all parents and children who are starting school in the September - home visits from Foundation staff (optional) - nursery visits from Foundation staff. - assessment data and information is transferred from all nurseries to our Foundation Stage team. - multi agency meetings to support the transition of children with additional needs.